BerkeleyAutomation/secure_fog_robotics/EC2-simulation-README.md

 # EC2 simulation

-You can use AWS EC2 for simulation, if you run have limited hardware.
+If you have limited hardware, you can use AWS EC2 for simulation.
 Amazon provides reasonably cheap spot instances with GPUs for graphics applications.
 At the time of this writing, `g2.2xlarge` is around $0.21/hour, and `g2.8xlarge` runs for about $0.84/hour; the former should be sufficient for most purposes.